Skip to content

 1. On your Development VM Machine, go to the directory $HOME/edgesdkexample/config.

-3. On this json file, you can configure the application input and output variables.
+2. Edit the file vars.json to configure the application input and output variables.
 There are four types of variables: Input_status, Holding_registers, Input_registers, and Coils.
-You need to create one variable per register configured at Modbus TCP Server level.
+You need to create one variable per register configured at the Modbus TCP Server level.

 The basic configuration of a variable is as follows: